build-on-aws/content/tutorials/building-go-applications-for-aws-graviton/index.md

 |99.999  |2.4s |
 |100  |2.49s |

 1,000 requests per second is definitely too many requests to handle while maintaining acceptable latency thresholds.
 Our Graviton instance is capable of powering 900 requests per second before breaching latency thresholds.
-Our Intel based x86 instance can only handle approximately 700 before breaching our latench thresholds.
-This means our application can serve approximately 28% more requests per instance than our Intel counterpart.
+Our x86-based C5 instance can only handle approximately 700 before breaching our latench thresholds.
+This means our application can serve approximately 28% more requests per instance on a C6g instance than on a C5 instance.
 With further testing in a production scenario we can capitalize on this by running fewer instances to serve the same amount of traffic leading to even greater cost and sustainability gains.
 For Go applications Graviton is proving to be the most cost effective and sustainable instance selection AWS offers today.

 ## Cleanup